Brain-WP/Context/README.md

 ```

-This method will receive the currently collected context from other provide, giving the chance to
+This method will receive the currently collected context from other providers, having the chance to
 edit it.

-# Context Collectors
+# Context collectors

-Context Collectors are object that collects context form providers.
-Their interface
+Context collectors are objects that collect context from context providers.
-`ContextCollectorInterface` extends `ContextProviderInterface`, so a collector has the same two methods
+Their interface, `ContextCollectorInterface` extends `ContextProviderInterface`, so a collector has
-of any other provider, plus another method:
+the same two methods of any other provider, plus another method:

 ```php
     /**